King County Water Taxi: King County Department of Transportation

 In late 2014 the King County Council (made up of the same members as the King County Ferry District) voted to assume governance of the King County Ferry District.
 The consolidation of the district into county government saves money by eliminating redundant functions.

 As of January 1, 2015, the King County Ferry District ceased to exist, and the King County Water Taxi became a service of the Marine Division of the King County Department of Transportation.

 December 2014 saw the arrival of the first new vessel for the King County Water Taxi, the MV Sally Fox.
 After undergoing tests, the new ferry was placed into service on the Vashon Island/Downtown Seattle route on April 8, 2015.
 The addition of the Sally Fox to the fleet allowed the leased Rachel Marie to be returned to Four Seasons Marine Services in December 2014.

 The second new vessel, the MV Doc Maynard was delivered in October 2015 and after modifications were made to the dock at Seacrest Park, the new ship began service on the West Seattle/Downtown Seattle route on January 7, 2016.
 The arrival of the Doc Maynard allowed the Spirit of Kingston to become the backup ship for King County and allowed the leased Melissa Ann to be returned to Four Seasons Marine Services in November 2015.

 A new passenger ferry terminal at Colman Dock opened on August 13, 2019, to serve the King County Water Taxi and Kitsap Fast Ferries at Pier 50.
 For two years, passenger ferries were diverted to a temporary terminal to the north at Pier 52 while the old dock was demolished.

 On January 1, 2019, King County Department of Transportation was dissolved and the Metro Transit Division became its own department, King County Metro Transit Department.
 The Marine Division is now part of the Metro Transit Department.

+On November 2, 2023, the captain and crew of the Doc Maynard spotted a runaway container ship that was floating adrift towards the Seattle Aquarium.
+They used the ferry to push the barge away from the waterfront, taking no damage and only falling 15 minutes behind in taxi operations.
+The captain and crew were later honored by the King County Council and Seattle Kraken.